shidanxu/OSM-Dijkstra-2pt/README.md

     By Default x_coordinate_index = 0, y_coordinate_index = 1, FID_index = 2.

     Please have the data files under data/ instead of root.

+The road capacity conversions are under imposmParser.py, you may modify it directly.